-If you already have a private therapist in place for your child, please contact Laura Jeffery to discuss this provision.
+If you already have a private therapist in place for your child, please contact Laura Jeffery at lieffery@sheenmount.richmond.sch.uk to discuss this provision.
 Wherever possible, Sheen Mount are happy to accommodate private therapists, providing we have the space available.